LexieLiu19/Info6205-Program-Structure-and-Algorithms/src/main/java/edu/neu/coe/info6205/threesum/README.md

 2.2 Runing time table based on test demo:
 ![Running time table](/src/main/java/edu/neu/coe/info6205/threesum/evidences/runtime-data.png)

+2.3 Conclusion:

+In conclusion, when the data sample is small, the runtime differences among various methods are not significant.
+However, as the data sample becomes larger, the runtime differences gradually increase and the ThreeSumQuadraticWithCalipers method has the least runtime.

 ### 3. Why the quadratic method(s) work:

-The quadratic method works with the sorted array in non-descending order.
-First we iterate the array from index `0` to index `length-1`.
-Inside the loop, we use two pointers, one to the current index + 1(`i+1`) and the other to the of the last element of the array(`length-1`).
-These two pointers iterate through the remaining elements of the array, checking the sum of the current element and the pair of elements to which the two pointers point `array[i]+ array[pointer1] + array[pointer2]`.
-If the sum is 0, we add the three num the triple.
-Otherwise, we move the pointers accordingly: sum > 0, the start pointer + 1; sum < 0, the end pointer - 1;

-This method uses the ordered nature of the input array to avoid unnecessary comparisons.
-Since there are two nested loops, the total time complexity is O( n^2), which is much better than the cubic method.
+The quadratic method starts by iterating through the array and fixing an index as the middle index of the three values.Then it iterates from the middle index +1 and middle index -1, checking if the sum of the three values is equal to zero.
+If the sum is equal to zero, it adds the triple to a list of triples.

+The time complexity of this algorithm is O(N^2) as it needs to check all pairs in the array.
+The first loop has a time complexity of O(N) and the second loop has a time complexity of O(N) as well.
+Therefore, the total time complexity is O(N^2)